SitecorePowerShell/Console/Documentation/Markdown/Get-Preset.md

-# Get-Preset
+﻿# Get-Preset

-Returns a serialization preset for use with Serialize-Item.
+Returns a serialization preset for use with Export-Item.

 ## Syntax